yukoba/nd4j/getstarted.md

 		mvn clean install -DskipTests -Dmaven.javadoc.skip=true

-Running a `mvn clean install` on ND4J, Canova and Deeplearning4j, in that order, is a good way to get the most recent bug fixes and features.
+Running a `mvn clean install` etc. on ND4J, Canova and Deeplearning4j, in that order, is a good way to get the most recent bug fixes and features.

 ## <a id="scala">Scala</a>